anuraag-khare/python-projects/Selenium/README.md

 ## This is python web crawling script written using selenium module.

 This script automates the whatsapp web wherein users are given the following options:

--Send a Text message to any of your contacts (Users have the option to set the frequency of the message) -Send an image or a video file.
+- Send a Text message to any of your contacts (Users have the option to set the frequency of the message)
+- Send an image or a video file.
--Send a document.
+- Send a document.
--View your own profile.
+- View your own profile.

 **NOTE:-**
 1. This code uses Microsoft Edge Webdriver.
 If you wish to run on chrome or other browser you have to edit the code